On this page

 Use MapTiler’s predefined styles without embedding ?key=… or hardcoding style versions.

-MapBox iOS SDK
+Mapbox iOS SDK

 mapView = MapView(